 The Governance Committee is charged with reviewing and making recommendations to the Board of Directors with respect to director compensation.
 The Company uses a combination of cash and stock-based compensation to attract and retain candidates on the Board.
-Director compensation is targeted at the median of the relevant comparison groups consistent with the positioning of executive officer compensation.
+Director compensation is targeted at the median of the relevant comparison groups (discussed below) consistent with the positioning of executive officer compensation.
 In the past, in making this determination, the Governance Committee has used certain industry-wide data obtained by Quaker's management to set compensation.
+During the fourth quarter of 2012, the Governance Committee engaged Connell to complete a competitive analysis of the current compensation program for the Company's directors.
+Based on comparative data from the Peer Group (public companies included within the comparison group used in setting executive officer compensation), the current director compensation was found to fall between the Peer Group 25 th and 50th percentiles.
+The Company's Board based on the Governance Committee's recommendation approved certain adjustments in the current year's director compensation and set compensation for the 2013-2014 Board year.

-For the 2011-2012 Board year, each independent director received an annual cash retainer of \$40,000 and a time-based restricted stock award equal to \$46,000, issued in June 2011, which vests in a single installment a year from the date of issuance assuming continued Board membership.
+For the 2012-2013 Board year, each independent director received an annual cash retainer of \$40,000 and a time-based restricted stock award equal to \$46,000, issued in June 2012, which vests in a single installment a year from the date of issuance assuming continued Board membership.
 In addition, each independent director received \$1,250 for each Board and Board committee meeting he or she attended, and the chairperson of each Board committee received the following additional compensation: Audit Committee, \$10,000; Compensation/Management Development Committee, \$6,000; Executive Committee, \$4,000; and Governance Committee, \$6,000.
 The Lead Director received an annual retainer of \$15,000.